 Unordered Sequence Groups

 The occurrences of members of a sequence group with dfdl:sequenceKind of 'unordered' (hereafter referred to as an 'unordered sequence') may appear in the data in any order.
 Occurrences of the same member do not have to be contiguous.
-In the Infoset, sequence groups are always in schema order, so a DFDL processor must sort the members of an unordered sequence into schema order when parsing.
+In the Infoset, sequence groups are always in schema order, so a DFDL processor MUST sort the members of an unordered sequence into schema order when parsing.
 When unparsing, the Infoset must already be in schema order, and the members of the sequence will be output in schema order.

 Restrictions for Unordered Sequences